Los Angeles Metro Rail

-Metro Rail is an urban rail transit system serving Los Angeles County, California, United States, consisting of six lines: four light rail lines (the A, C, E and K lines) and two rapid transit lines (the B and D lines), serving a total of 107 stations.
+Metro Rail is an urban rail transit system serving Los Angeles County, California, United States, consisting of six lines: four light rail lines (the A, C, E, and K lines) and two rapid transit lines (the B and D lines), serving a total of 110 stations (27 underground, 6 below grade, 57 at grade, and 23 elevated).
 The system connects with the Metro Busway bus rapid transit system (the G and J lines), the Metrolink commuter rail system, as well as several Amtrak lines.
 Metro Rail is owned and operated by Los Angeles Metro.